liberland/Constitution/Liberland-constitution.md

   * **§II.38(7)** to the assistance of legal counsel free of charge where appropriate;
   * **§II.38(8)** to the assistance of an interpreter if one does not speak the language in which the hearing is conducted, free of charge where appropriate.
 * **§II.39.** No law shall allow for any Individual to be subjected to any medical treatment without one's express and informed consent absent exigent circumstances where an Individual is incapable of consenting or refusing; nor shall any Minors or those who lack mental capacity be subjected to any form of treatment without either express approval of their Guardian or with their own consent where appropriate unless under exigent circumstances where consent or rejection cannot be obtained; Guardian's decision shall be capable of being overridden by an order of the Civil Court where the doctors are able to prove that the decision in question is not in the best interest of the patient and the treatment is essential for one's life; nor shall Minors and those who lack mental capacity be subjected to any permanent and/or harmful treatment which is not medically necessary by their Guardians or anybody else, otherwise in special cases where both the Minor and those lacking capacity and their Guardian consent to the treatment.
-* **§II.41.** No law shall deprive any Individual of the right to collect damages of any kind from those who have harmed him and are responsible for his losses; nor shall it diminish the amount of money paid to a victim to below the cost of damages he has incurred; no special protection against liability shall be created for any individual or group regardless of their position.
+* **§II.40.** No law shall impose any obligations as to pursuing and/or obtaining any stage of education by any Person other than Agents and Members of the Public Administration; all Agents of the Public Administration shall be employed solely on basis of their merits and following appropriate examination; no Member of the Public Administration shall employ or enable employment of any Agent who has not passed relevant tests solely on the basis of one's personal connection or political affiliation.

 ## Political Institutions